 5. Posing in front of the Post Office

-Many toursist take their photo in front of the Philippine Post Office building in Manila.
+Many toursist take their photo in front of the Manila Central Post Office building.
 Andres Bonifacio is also one of them.

 6. Andres Bonifacio Shrine, Manila